antimof/UxPlay/README.txt

 Pi OS, use a similar tool on other distributions) to allocate sufficient memory for the GPU (on R. Pi 3 model B+, the maximum (256MB) is suggested).
-Even with GPU video decoding, some frames may be dropped by the lower-power 3 B+, so the -vsync option (introduced in UxPlay-1.63) that uses timestamps to synchronize audio and video is needed.
+Even with GPU video decoding, some frames may be dropped by the lower-power 3 B+ to keep audio and video synchronized using timestamps.

 -   The plugin in the latest GStreamer-1.22 release works well, but older releases of GStreamer will not work unless patched with